zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 ## 🚀 Airflow in the Clouds

 The previous Airflow orchestrator was limited to running locally and had many additional unpleasant constraints.
 It's a pain to work with.
-So, we've completely rewritten, the Airflow orchestrator.
+So, we've completely rewritten the Airflow orchestrator.
 Now, it works both locally and with remote Airflow deployments!

 Watch a demo video below to see the revamped Airflow orchestrator in action.
 <iframe width="560" height="316" src="https://www.youtube-nocookie.com/embed/v-tEm4O61Y8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>